Artisan Entrepreneurship Diploma

 Credits: 3

 This course builds on the skills and knowledge acquired in Visual Arts I & II.
-Further development of drawing and painting skills will be accomplished through using a variety of mediums; including watercolor and focusing on strategies that help students produce visual expressions that reflect interpretive and expressive outcomes.
+Further development of drawing and painting skills will be achieved through various mediums, including watercolor and focusing on strategies that help students produce visual expressions that reflect interpretive and expressive outcomes.
 Students will work on developing personal styles.

 We acknowledge that Portage College’s service region is on the traditional lands of First Nation Peoples, the owners of Treaty 6, 8 and 10, which are also homelands to the Métis people.
 We honour the history and culture of all people who first lived and gathered in these lands.